Transparent Pricing - No hidden Fees

 If you’re looking for movers and see an ad offering cheap prices–like 30 or 40 percent less than all the rest–you’re probably going to do a double take and consider calling them.
 Hey, who doesn’t want to save money?
 And that’s exactly what some dishonest moving companies count on!

 They expect their low prices to get people in the door, at which point they’ll nickel and dime you until you pay more than you should.
 And if they don’t increase the price, they’ll likely offer subpar services, which is all they can afford to give since they don’t pay for insurance, aren’t licensed with the DMV or use cheap, low-quality labor.
+If you're wondering what the actual cost should be, check out How Much Does It Cost To Hire Professional Movers? for a realistic estimate.

 Basically, if it sounds too good to be true, it is!